 Note: All Shortlist and interview documentation:

-• Must be retained by the PI/Unit for a minimum of two years, including all CV’s and notes
+• Must be retained by the PI/Unit for a minimum of 12 months, including all CVs and notes

 • Must be completed in line with FOI legislation and feedback requests by candidates.